2013 Annual Report

-This is the 2012 Annual Report for the West Africa Civil Society Institute (WACSI) themed: Sustaining our
+This is the 2013 Annual Report for the West Africa Civil Society Institute (WACSI).

 Read Full Report here.

 Fiifi is a Ghanaian and currently serves as Communications and Information Officer at the West Africa Civil Society Institute.
 He joined the Institute in December 2020.